On this Day, in 1990: Lech Wałęsa became Poland's first freely elected president in 64 years - Kafkadesk

 Since 1980, Wałęsa has received hundreds of prizes, honors and awards from many countries of the world, and in 1999, he was named one of Time’s 100 most important people of the 20th century.

-But allegations that Wałęsa had been an informant for the communist security services in his youth have regularly resurfaced and tainted his legacy.
+But allegations that Wałęsa had been an informant for the communist security services in his youth have regularly resurfaced, tainting his legacy.
 And while Wałęsa has repeatedly denied these accusations, the exact nature of the relationship of the Solidarity leader with the communist security services remains, to this day, a contentious question…

 Find out more about Central European history in our new On this Day series.